 We believe in the Ski Patrol’s mission—leading The Ranch to donate several thousand dollars over the past two years for equipment and jackets.

 In keeping with our record of charitable donations to local medical facilities and causes, the Ski Patrol provides an essential service that we wholeheartedly support.
-We are grateful to Patrick for his six years of serving on the patrol and to Kacy for his four years and numerous hours spent patrolling each winter.
+We are grateful to Patrick for his eight years of serving on the patrol and to other Ranchers who also work in this crucial role and spend numerous hours spent patrolling each winter.

 Discovery Ski Education Foundation